inonitz/bruhOS/README.md

         * Stack
         * Many more scheduling structures...
 (That I've yet to implement & test :) )

-#### Currently the up-to-date branch is [master](https://github.com/inonitz/bruhOS/tree/master)
+#### Currently the up-to-date branch is [dev](https://github.com/inonitz/PrimOS/tree/dev)
-**[NOTE]:** I'll eventually migrate 'master' to an up-to-date 'dev' branch and a legacy 'master', containing the unmodified code from ~4 Years ago when I initially finished the project
+* the 'legacy' branch contains the unmodified code I wrote back in 2021

 <!-- ABOUT THE PROJECT -->